stefanolomo/stefanolomo/README.md

 Hi, my name is Stefano and I'm from Argentina 🇦🇷.
 I'm into computers and new technologies.
 I like creating web pages, coding, analysing data, reading & researching.

-👨‍💻 Currently studying Computer Engineer at [UNLP](https://unlp.edu.ar/)
+👨‍💻 Currently studying Computer Engineering at [UNLP](https://unlp.edu.ar/)

 🌐 Profficient in English (B2+) and Spanish (Native)